 Based on NIH guidelines, students receive 15 days of sick leave and three weeks (15 calendar days) of vacation leave annually, in addition to University Official Holidays.
 Plans for how sick leave will be handled should be discussed with the RA supervisor.
 From project to project, there is wide variation in how this time will be tracked; students can often 'make-up' time by accomplishing computational tasks at home.
 If you are sick, please stay home and inform your supervisor.
 Vacation timing should be coordinated with the RA supervisor, as well.
 Extended vacations, especially to international destinations for which visa issues might arise, should be discussed with the Director of Graduate Studies.
+International travel that exceeds more than 30 days will result in a pause in RA pay while away.

 Students sitting for the comprehensive examinations are not expected to work on days when the examinations are administered (usually in late May or early June).
+A student should, however, communicate these dates to their RA supervisors well in advance.